 Internet Safety Awareness Campaign - The school district in partnership with the CEO Roundtable and the Sheriff's Office of Santa Rosa County, has adopted safety curriculum for teachers, parents and students.
+Schools will teach Digital Citizenship curriculum.
+Numerous free resources are available online, but no specific source is recommended.
+Digital citizenship includes technology access, digital communication, online etiquette, digital literacy, ecommerce, digital ethics, privacy & security, digital health, and personal safety.
 Awareness activities to promote internet safety throughout the district and community include: newsletters, marquee announcements, web resources, parent/teacher training, and media coverage.
 During pre-planning, employees will be provided Internet safety and cyberbullying prevention training that will be documented at each site.
 Each site will develop an action plan to integrate Internet safety and cyberbullying prevention into the student instructional program.